Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Wallzipping

 If you do an air attack as soon as possible after a jump while right next to certain walls or objects, your character may suddenly acquire a lot of vertical momentum.
-This momentum carries over to the air attack and becomes fixed, making the character rapidly ascend as long as the animation continues.
-Hence the name wallzipping (or alternatively: wallclimbing).
-This is the single fastest way to gain height in this game.
-However, there's a lot of randomness involved with it, which also means that it's mostly relevant for individual level categories and not full game runs.
+This momentum becomes fixed to their current air attack, making the character rapidly ascend as long as the attack animation continues.

+This is one of the fastest ways to gain height in this game.
+However, there's a lot of randomness involved with it, which means that it's mostly relevant for individual level categories and not full game runs.

 First of all, this glitch is much more likely to occur at a low frame rate.
 So if you want to try it on PC, keep vsync at 30.